Please note that this article was written before NUI Galway cancelled most on-campus activity for Semester One.

 “It takes me at least 20 minutes to get home cycling, so there’s no way I’d get between campus and my home on time for my lectures, let alone unlock my bike and set up my learning space.
 As a result, I have to either rush from place to place and miss a minimum of a 10-minute chunk from every lecture, or I have to pick lectures to miss so that I can attend other ones properly.
 Either way I’m going to miss out on valuable learning time”

-Commuting students are also struggling with the mixture on online and in class learning.
+Commuting students are also struggling with the mix of on online and in class learning.

 “Some days I have to do a 2-hour commute for only 3 lectures!
-Everything should be available online in my opinion, it’s unfair given the situation, especially for students are vulnerable or live with vulnerable people.”, she said.
+Everything should be available online in my opinion, it’s unfair given the situation, especially for students who are vulnerable or live with vulnerable people”, she said.

 SIN spoke to Student Unions president, Pádraic Toomey, who is aware of the issue and is working towards a potential solution.